Fast Generation of RSA Keys using Smooth Integers: The simplest one-way function

-Whilst it is reallly easy to produce two large smooth numbers (much easier than, say, to generate two big primes), it appears to be very difficult to solve the following problem:
+The situation is drastically different, if we work with smooth integers.
+Whilst it is really easy to produce two large smooth numbers (much easier than, say, to generate two big primes), it appears to be very difficult to solve the following problem:

-\textbf{Reversing the sum of two smooth numbers:} \emph{Given an integer $n$, find a representation of $n$ as the sum of two smooth numbers with largest prime factor bounded by $O((\log n)^{2+\epsilon})$}
+\begin{problem}[Reversing the sum of two smooth numbers] Given an integer $n$, find a representation of $n$ as the sum of two smooth numbers with the largest prime factor bounded by $\mathcal{O}((\log n)^{2+\epsilon})$, where $\epsilon$ is any positive number. \end{problem}

-This seems to be the simplest one-way function known so far, since indeed the generation of the input (smooth) numbers and their addition requires practically now efforts at all, whereas solving the reverse problem seems rather difficult.
-One can use the LLL algorithm to a smooth number (say, $x$) close to $n$, but the probability that $n-x$ will be also smooth is negligible.
+This seems to be the simplest one-way function known so far, since indeed the generation of the input (smooth) numbers and their addition requires practically no efforts at all, whereas solving the reverse problem seems rather difficult.
+One can use the LLL algorithm~\cite{lenstra1982} to find a smooth number (say, $x$) close to $n$, but the probability that $n-x$ will be also smooth is negligible.

+Table~\ref{tab:one-way} summarizes the main characteristics of the most widely used one-way functions and the corresponding complexity figures of merit.
+It is important to take into account not only the time needed to solve the inverse (hard) problems, but also the time needed to produce the input data and the complexity of the forward (easy) problems.